Secondary English with QTS (11-16) PGCE

 Subject knowledge enhancement

-Want to boost or refresh your subject knowledge in English?
-Our free subject knowledge enhancement course will prepare you for teaching the conceptual and applied aspects of English effectively to learners aged 11-16 years.
+If you need to develop your English subject knowledge or it has been some time since you last studied English, then our free subject knowledge enhancement course will prepare you for teaching the conceptual and applied aspects of English effectively to learners aged 11-16 years.

 International students can apply